kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary-action-plan.md

 ## Accountability Readiness Checklists ##

+THIS SECTION NEEDS SOME REORG, OR AT LEAST A TRANSITION TO THE LIST.

 Checklists are provided to guide accountability for your readiness to support the GDPR using Microsoft products and services.
 For all the items below, only a partial list is included.
 Details regarding your Microsoft implementation follow the appropriate link in [Accountability readiness checklists for the GDPR][accReadiness].

 You can manage the items in this checklist with [Compliance Manager][complMgr] by referencing the Control ID and Control Title under Customer Managed Controls in the GDPR tile.